hermippus/personal-website/README.md

 # personal-website
-A simple personal website with basic HTML and CSS
+A simple personal website using only HTML and CSS